yippibrian/reasoning-under-projection/README.md

 ## Summary

 This paper presents a conceptual and structural framework.
 It does not provide empirical evaluation, an inference-time intervention, or implementation-specific results; those are downstream work.

 Reasoning systems do not operate on full system state.
-They operate on representations: compressed, partial, task-shaped, or otherwise projected forms of a richer underlying situation.
+They operate on
+representations: compressed, partial, task-shaped, or otherwise projected forms of a richer underlying situation.
 A representation may support some queries while failing to support others.
 When a distinction required by a query is not preserved, boundedly reconstructable, or explicitly assumed in the current representation, the result is representational loss.

 The paper formalizes this problem using identifiability under projection.
 Given a projection from an underlying state space into a representation, a query is identifiable when it is constant over the equivalence classes induced by that projection.
 If the query is identifiable and the system answers incorrectly, the failure is error.
 If the query is not identifiable under the current representation, the failure is representational loss.

 This distinction gives the paper its central claim:

 > A recurring structural failure occurs when systems treat non-identifiability under projection as though it were recoverable inference error.

 The claim is not that representational loss is the dominant source of reasoning failure.
 Rather, the paper identifies a recurring and structurally important failure mode that is often misclassified as ordinary error.

-The paper also characterizes the **dependency status** of claims after projection: whether the distinctions required by a claim are preserved, reconstructable, traceable, or opaque.
+The paper also characterizes the **dependency status** of claims after
+projection: whether the distinctions required by a claim are preserved, reconstructable, traceable, or opaque.
+Dependency status also constrains response
+form: a system may answer directly, answer conditionally, branch over assumptions, request representation expansion, trace loss, weaken the claim, route to an appropriate source or procedure, or block the requested inference depending on what the current representation supports.

 It also identifies three structural constraints that help preserve and act on dependency status during reasoning:

 * **Partial observability of loss-relevant state**
 * **Bounded correction**
 * **Non-collapse of distinct representational roles**

 These requirements are not claimed to be necessary and sufficient for all reliable reasoning under projection.
-They are failure-preserving constraints: observability addresses cases where unsupported dependencies become invisible; bounded correction addresses cases where a system silently changes the information basis of a claim; and non-collapse addresses cases where support at one representational level is treated as support at another.
+They are failure-preserving constraints: observability addresses cases where unsupported dependencies become invisible;
+bounded correction addresses cases where a system silently changes the information basis of a claim; and non-collapse addresses cases where support at one representational level is treated as support at another.

 ---

 ## Dependency Status

 For a query and a representation, **dependency status** refers to the kind of support the representation provides for the distinctions on which an answer depends.
 It is not identical to provenance, confidence, observability, or identifiability, although it may involve each of them.

 The paper distinguishes several forms of support a representation may provide for a query:

 * **Preserved** — the relevant distinction remains directly represented in a form sufficient for the query.
 * **Reconstructable** — the distinction is not directly represented, but can be recovered through an explicit bounded procedure using information available in the representation.
 * **Traceable** — the distinction cannot be recovered, but the dependency, assumption, source, transformation, or point of loss can be audited.
 * **Opaque** — the distinction is neither recoverable nor auditable from the current representation.

 The boundary between reconstructable and traceable depends on whether the representation contains enough information to recover the distinction needed by the query, not merely enough information to identify where that distinction once came from.
 For example, a source hash, citation identifier, or provenance pointer may make a dependency traceable by recording that a claim depends on an external source.
 It is reconstructable only if the representation available to the reasoner also includes, retrieves, or otherwise supplies enough source content and recovery rules to determine the query-relevant distinction.

 Preserved and reconstructable distinctions can support inference.
 Traceable distinctions support accountability for transformation or loss, but not recovery of the original relation.
 Opaque loss supports neither recovery nor audit.

 ---

 ## What Counts as the Representation?

 The representation is not limited to the prompt.
 It includes whatever representational state is available to the reasoning process, such as:

 * prompt content
 * retrieved evidence